-As the co-founder of DESIGNATION, I have talked to a lot of aspirational designers.
+As the co-founder of Designation (now Flatiron School), I have talked to a lot of aspirational designers.
 At last count, in the 3+ years we’ve been around, I have personally interviewed about 2000 candidates for the program.
 And in that time, I’ve identified some distinct patterns about the types of people that are well-suited to a career in UX or UI design.
 If this is at all a career path you’ve been considering, check out this list to see if you have these characteristics:

 This is probably the biggest and most important quality of a successful designer.
 I find a lot of people think design is purely creative, that it’s free-form and unstructured.
 But the reality is, nothing could be further from the truth.